 When most people picture Morocco, they imagine vibrant, bustling markets and winding, narrow alleys littered with homes and shops.
 While Morocco is definitely known for chaotic old cities, it’s what lies beyond the walled gates that truly makes this northern African country so unique.

 From the vast deserts of the Sahara to the windy seaside towns on the coast, Morocco’s landscape is one of the most diverse in the world.
 And with a history dating back over 1,200 years, it has also developed a unique culture that ties ancient traditions together with modern growth.
-If you’re looking for adventure, then look no further than the breathtaking country of Morocco.
+If you’re looking for some great things to do in Morocco, then look no further than list.

 17. Bab Mansour Gate